 Janice’s work has been featured on the BBC, Huff Post Live, and in the NY Times, Financial Times, Saturday Evening Post, Time magazine, and LA Times.
 Her book, Finding the Space to Lead has become required reading at business schools, such as Columbia, NYU and USC.
 It has been or is being translated into many languages including French, Norwegian, Spanish, Polish, German, Chinese and Korean.

-For the past 25+ years, he has been working as the CEO-President of Fagor Group, a leading European consumer products company, for North, Central and South America.
+For 25+ years, he worked as the CEO-President of Fagor Group, a leading European consumer products company, for North, Central and South America.
 He developed and executed the long term plan and vision for doing business in the two continents.
 Once he created each country partnership, he developed the full business training and strategy.
 His experience includes all facets of business development, strategy definition, deployment and implementation, developing strategic alliances.
 His view is creating corporate value through values in the business world.

 As International Relations Coordinator, Patricio is a core member of the leadership team, identifying and connecting with the people and programs whose experience, location and resources can support the Institute’s mission and growth into an ever expanding community around the world.
 Patricio is a bilingual native Spanish speaker.

 Dawn MacDonald is the Director of Strategic Initiatives for the Catholic Health Corporation of Manitoba(CHCM) and has co-founded the Compassion Project, an organizational change and development process co-creating the conditions for compassion to flourish within Health and Human Services.
 For 20 years, she journeyed with adults and adolescents struggling with mental health issues in acute inpatient settings.